 - A consortium of various automotive companies offers expertise in the form of a center for clean energy drive technology.

 The range of companies is broad.
-Large Original Equipment Manufacturers (OEM) such as Mercedes-Benz and BMW can be found there along with global players in the supplier industries such as Automotive Plastic Components, Bosch, Brose, Continental, Gestamp Umformtechnik, Goodyear Dunlop, Hella, Knorr-Bremse, Pierburg, Schaeffler, Takata, ZF and many powerful SMEs.
+Large Original Equipment Manufacturers (OEM) such as Mercedes-Benz and BMW can be found there along with global players in the supplier industries such as Bosch, Brose, Continental, Gestamp Umformtechnik, Goodyear Dunlop, Hella, Knorr-Bremse, Mahle, Pierburg, Schaeffler, ZF and many powerful SMEs.

 - Carmeq, Volkswagen Group, develops and implements software for vehicles.